Bengali nationalism: Bengali Language movement (1952)

 The Language movement was a political and cultural agitation in East Pakistan that centred on the recognition of the Bengali language as an official language of Pakistan and a broader reaffirmation of the ethno-national consciousness of the Bengali people.
 Discontent against Pakistan's "Urdu-only" policy had spilled into mass agitation since 1948 and reached its climactic strength after police fired upon and killed student demonstrators on 21 February 1952.

-After the creation of Pakistan in 1947, the central government under Muhammad Ali Jinnah ordained Urdu to be the sole national language, even though the Bengali-speaking peoples formed a majority of the national population.
-He did so because Urdu was a neutral language – it was not the mother tongue of any one of Pakistan's ethnicities.
+After the creation of Pakistan in 1947, the central government under Muhammad Ali Jinnah ordained Urdu to be the sole national language, even though the Bengali-speaking people formed a majority of the national population.
 The policy, compounded by sectional tensions served as a major provocation of political conflict.
 Despite protests in 1948, the policy was enshrined into law and reaffirmed by national leaders, including several Bengali politicians.

 Facing rising tensions, the government in East Pakistan outlawed public meetings and gatherings.
 Defying this, the students of Dhaka University and other political activists started a procession on 21 February.
 Near the current Dhaka Medical College Hospital, police fired on the protesters and numerous protesters, including Abdus Salam, Rafiq Uddin Ahmed, Abul Barkat, and Abdul Jabbar were killed.

 The deaths of the students served to provoke widespread strikes and protests led mainly by Bengali political parties such as the Awami League (then Awami Muslim League).
 The central government relented, granting official status for Bengali.
 The Language movement served as a catalyst for the assertion of the Bengali cultural and national identity within Pakistan.

 Significance of Language movement

 Language movement was not only developed for language dignity.
 In Pakistan, 7.2 percent of the people were Urdu speakers.
 On the other hand, 54.6 percent of the population did not want to accept that their mother language will be neglected.
-Most of the people were bengalis so it was rational for bangla to get the status.
+Most of the people were Bengalis so it was rational for Bangla to get the status.
 Along with this, the question of livelihood was also involved.
-In the beginning, Pakistan established in the center of the capital administration in West Pakistan, in violation of the multiplicity of population in East Pakistan.
+In the beginning, Pakistan established in the centre of the capital administration in West Pakistan, in violation of the multiplicity of population in East Pakistan.
 There is a possibility of further lagging behind in various fields due to choose Urdu as the only state language of Pakistan.
 It was associated with Western mentality to deprive Bengalis everywhere including politics.
 Therefore, language movement makes the Bengalis skeptical about the Muslim nationalism of Muslim League and the two-nation theory.
 They choose Bangla language as the first stage to establish their rights.
 This Bengali nationalist spirit inspired the movement for anti-dictatorship and autonomy for the sixties and independent wars.